 Remove pollock roe from its pouch.
 Discard the pouch.
 Mix the pollock roe, olive oil, crushed red pepper, and dried oregano in a bowl.
 Set it aside.

 Cook the spaghetti and turn off the heat.
-Save two tablespoons of spaghetti-cooked water before draining the rest of the water.
-Place back the cooked spaghetti into the pot used to cook the pasta and add the prepared pollock roe mix.
-Add butter and spaghetti-cooked water.
+Save two tablespoons of spaghetti cooking water before draining the rest.
+Place the cooked spaghetti back into the pot used to cook the pasta and add the prepared pollock roe mix.
+Add butter and spaghetti cooking water.
 Once the butter melts, add half & half.
 Mix, serve, and enjoy.

 Keep in mind that the stove remains off once the spaghetti is cooked, so be ready to move quickly to mix before serving.